Eugleo/vista-dataset/evaluation/README.md

 1. Create a virtual environment and install dependencies.
 We recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) for this.

-2. Move the video files into a local directory.
+2. Move your video files, or the original ViSTa video files you downloaded, into a local directory.
 You can choose the folder structure within that directory as you like.
-3. Create task definitons and labeled task data in a local directory (see section Tasks below).
-All files should be placed into this directory, without any additional folder structure. **The naming scheme is also important.** Check out the section Tasks below.
+3. Create problem set definitions and labeled task data in a local directory, or use our own tasks (in the main repo under `data/tasks/`).
+For the structure of a task file, see section Tasks below.
+Your task directory should be flat, and the naming scheme is also important, as you will see in the problem set section below.
 4. Define an experiment config file in `configs/`.
-You can use the one below as an inspiration
+You can use one of our configs there for a start, or use the one below as an inspiration:

    ```yaml
    # Optional: Directory where encoders (viclip, ...) and cache are stored